The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces: Organization of the paper

 \section{Organization of the paper}

 Section 1 has the preliminary results and definitions necessary to prove Theorem \ref{thm::mainTheorem}, and Section 2 is where its proof is presented.
 Section 3 studies some distinguished families $det(a,b)$.
-In Section 4, we investigate determinantal quartic surfaces using the Noether-Lefschetz theory of K3 surfaces, and prove Theorem \ref{thm::quarticDivisors}.
+In Section 4, we investigate determinantal quartic surfaces using the Noether-Lefschetz theory of K3 surfaces and prove Theorem \ref{thm::quarticDivisors}.
+We work over $\mathbb{C}$ throughout.